Data-Driven Linear Quadratic Optimization for Controller Synthesis with Structural Constraints: Proposed Algorithm

 \section{Proposed Algorithm}

-To summarize the above results on solving the controller synthesis problem under structural constraints, the proposed algorithm is shown in the listed Algorithm 1 in a step-by-step formulation.
+To summarize the above results on solving the controller synthesis problem under structural constraints, the proposed algorithm is shown in the listed Algorithm 1.
+Also, to ensure the clarity and conciseness of the algorithm, a flowchart is given in~ Fig.~\ref{fig:flow}.

-\begin{remark} The step size $\alpha$ can be specified by the user.
+It is worthwhile to mention that a feasible step size $\alpha$ should be specified by the user appropriately.
+Generally, for model-based optimization problems with the use of gradient descent technique, the step size could be selected by line search.
+Similarly, for data-driven optimization problems, line search can also be effectively used.
 The stopping criterion of the optimization algorithm can be implemented in different ways.
-One way is to define a small $\epsilon$, such that the optimization algorithm is terminated as long as $\|D_{i^*}\|_F\leq \epsilon$, which will be discussed later; alternatives of termination condition can be defined in terms of iteration numbers, etc. \end{remark}
+One way is to define a small $\epsilon$, such that the optimization algorithm is terminated as soon as $\|D_{i^*}\|_F\leq \epsilon$, which will be discussed later; alternatives of termination condition can be defined in terms of iteration numbers, etc.

-It is worthwhile to mention that the algorithm exhibits some important properties, including the convergence of the algorithm, the preservation of structural constraints and the closed-loop stability under certain conditions.
-Details on these properties are summarized in Theorem~\ref{property}.
+It is worthwhile to mention that the algorithm exhibits some important properties, as summarized in Theorem~\ref{property}, which is restated and generalized from \cite{geromel1982optimal}.
 For clarification of Theorem~\ref{property}, the iteration number is denoted by $N^*$.
+Note that the evaluation of the cost till $t=\infty$ is not possible, and thus we propose the approximation of this value in a more practical way.
+Since the cost function value will not be influenced much after the state variables and control input variables converge to zero, it is practical to estimate the cost function value depending on the time instance when state variables and control input variables converge.